 "I'm miserable because I had to spend the day cooped up in the car with that mustard gas you call cologne!
 But mostly I'm miserable because that's how we do it in this family!"

 As an overall theme of the series, Kitty acting as a surrogate mother for Eric's friends, who all came from abusive or neglectful families.
 This is hilariously lampshaded by Red after Kitty offers to take Jackie in when her father is arrested and her mother hasn't come home:

-Red: Every time we have a spare room, you want to fill it up with a stray child.
+Red: Kitty, every time we have an empty room, you want to fill it up with a stray child.
 You're like the Old Lady who Lived in a Shoe.

 Kitty: Did you just call me old?

 Doubles as a Crowning Moment of Funny, but when Jackie tells Eric that Kelso was also bad at sex during their first time in an effort to make him feel better, Eric admits it actually did help and thanks her for it.

 In a more sincere moment, after Jackie started living with Donna's family after her dad had been arrested, Jackie had been acting like an insufferable creep and read Donna's diary.
 Then she revealed to Eric and Donna that she had paid for Eric's engagement ring to Donna to make up for her behavior after Eric was trying to figure out how the debt was taken care of.